How do you get stronger in the bench press as a beginner?

 - Starting light.
 I know you’re eager, but things will get heavy really fast.
 Temper yourself for the first few weeks of light training, and you will have a much easier time getting the technique right.

 - Progressing.
 Here’s the fun part.
-Every workout, you will take a step forward in either weights or repetitions (reps).
+You will take a step forward in weights or repetitions (reps) every workout.

 The Beginner Bench Press Workout